dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2089: Marijuana offers medical benefits compared to legal substances.
+### T2089: Marijuana is less harmful than other legal substances and has medical benefits.

 |Support|
 |---|